Xithrius/TODO/README.md

   - [ ] A better vanilla Minecraft experience (FPS, stability, QOL, etc)
 - [ ] Weather GUI application with OpenWeatherMap
 - [ ] Detect room temperature with ESP32 module, temp/humidity sensor
   - [ ] During the summer, acquire window fan to be controlled with previously said electronics
+- [ ] Actually do something with Haskell after learning a large amount of Lambda Calculus